Awear0/Stimulus/README.md

 }
 ```

-Method of a guard can also be used as slots, effectively calling the method on the guard object when the slot is called.
+Methods of a guard can also be used as slots, effectively calling the method on the guard object when the slot is called.

 ```
 class my_emitter: public emitter